A New Home for a Historic St. Paul Treasure

 About the Minnesota Museum of American Art

 The Minnesota Museum of American Art (the M) is one of the oldest visual arts organizations in Minnesota, with roots stretching back to the 19th century.
 Based in St. Paul, the M currently holds more than 4,500 artworks that showcase the unique voices of American artists, guided by the belief that art should reflect the constantly shifting landscape that defines the American experience.
-With a flagship gallery in the Historic Pioneer Endicott building on the edge of St. Paul’s Lowertown neighborhood, as well as traveling shows which introduce art to audiences around the state, region, and country at large, the M is home to an array of responsive exhibitions and programming that connect diverse audiences with artwork, subjects, and issues that are both relevant and widely engaging.
+With a flagship gallery in the Historic Pioneer Endicott building on the edge of St. Paul’s Lowertown neighborhood, the M also creates traveling shows which introduce art to audiences around the state, region, and country at large.
+The museum is home to an array of responsive exhibitions and programming that connect diverse audiences with artwork, subjects, and issues that are both relevant and widely engaging.